-Why is forgiveness, which God extents freely, seem to be so difficult to attain?
+Why is forgiveness, which God extends freely, seem to be so difficult to attain?
 Why are so many people full of guilt and seemingly no way to get rid of it?
 What are the keys to being forgiven?

-First, I want to share some things that forgiveness does.
+Firstly, here are some things that forgiveness does.

-Forgiveness to the soul is like a miraculous healing to the body, it frees and enables a person to walk away from sin and evil, and function as a child and servant of God.
+Forgiveness to the soul is like a miraculous healing to the body; it frees and enables a person to walk away from sin and evil, and function as a child and servant of God.

 How to obtain forgiveness

-To confess simply means to bring it into the light, as the context in this passage describes.
+The context in this passage describes confession well.
 God is light, and when we seek forgiveness from Him, we bring the sin into the light for it to be fully exposed.
-As long as we seek to hide, or deny what we have done there is no forgiveness, but if we are willing to confess it before God openly then He will show His faithfulness and not only remove the guilt, but fully restore the person to His righteousness.
+As long as we seek to hide, or deny what we have done, there is no forgiveness.
+If, however, we are willing to confess it before God openly, then He will show His faithfulness.
+He will not only remove the guilt, but fully restore the person to His righteousness.

 To receive forgiveness from the Lord, it is important we forgive those who have hurt us in any way.
 This is putting the truth of forgiveness into practice.
 Unforgiven always blocks communication and connection.